 Are there any other alternatives to allow non Gas Safe registered BSS Examiners to check residential boat gas systems?

-Unfortunately there are only two methods that can be used to check for gas leaks on boats (manometer leak check and bubble tester check).
+Unfortunately there are only two methods that can be used to check for gas leaks on boats (manometer leak check and bubble leak detector check).
 The only other alternative is for the non-Gas Safe registered BSS Examiner to observe a manometer leak check conducted by a LPG boat-competent Gas Safe registered engineer.

 Note on the BSS Examination for non-private boats - If a vessel is a hire boat, third-party managed share-owned boat, trip boat, rented residential boat, floating business or some other form of commercial or public vessel, the boat will be examined to either the 2017 Hire Boat Requirements or 2002 BSS Standards as stipulated by the navigation authority registering your boat.